II.TERMS OF REFERENCE

 · Level of line ministry & stakeholder satisfaction with consultation and engagement processes.

-3. Support DNSAM to prepare and implement a plan that will enable the Directorate to:
+3. Support the preparation and take a lead role to implement a plan that will enable the DNSAM to:

 a. socialise the new legislative and policy framework;